Markakis' 3-run homer gives Braves 8-5 walk-off vs Phillies - Philly

 TRAINER'S ROOM

-Phillies: Three pitchers were placed on the 10-day disabled list before the game as Philadelphia set its 25-man roster.
-The moves for RHPs Jerad Eickhoff (right lat strain), Tommy Hunter (right hamstring strain) and Mark Leiter Jr. (right forearm strain) were all retroactive to March 26.
+Phillies: RHP Pat Neshek was not available out of the bullpen because of a sore right lat.
+"My main intention is to keep our guys healthy and strong for 162 games," Kapler said.

 Braves: C Tyler Flowers left the game during his first at-bat of the season after fouling off a pitch in the second inning.
-Flowers winced in pain and headed straight to the clubhouse with what was described as left oblique "discomfort."
-It's not known how long he'll be out.
-Kurt Suzuki finished Flowers' at-bat and went the rest of the way behind the plate.
+Flowers winced in pain and headed straight to the clubhouse with what was described as left oblique discomfort.
+Kurt Suzuki finished Flowers' at-bat and took over behind the plate.

 UP NEXT